Standardized Validation Rule API¶

 The value of the schema key

-The method can return None
+The method can return None or a report object.

-, for example, to avoid duplicate errors in the
+A rule can return None, for example, to avoid duplicate errors in the

 report.
-For example, with the greater_than_max_value
+For example, with the greater_than_max_value rule, the

 key.

-For example, for the greater_than_max_value
+For example, for the greater_than_max_value rule, this method would be

-column value in row 1 and once for
+called twice, once for the geoLat column value in row 1 and once for

-value in row 2.
+the geoLong value in row 2.

 It would be called with the following parameters below.
 Each item in the

-list has the parameters for each call of the gen_report
+list has the parameters for each call of the gen_report method.

 [ │ { │ │ 'value': 91, │ │ 'error_context': { │ │ │ 'table': 'sites', │ │ │ 'row_num': 0, │ │ │ 'column': 'geoLat', │ │ │ 'row': {'siteID': '1234567', 'geoLat': '91', 'geoLong': '89'}, │ │ │ 'schema_key': 'min', │ │ │ 'schema_value': 90 │ │ } │ }, │ { │ │ 'value': 91, │ │ 'error_context': { │ │ │ 'table': 'sites', │ │ │ 'row_num': 1, │ │ │ 'column': 'geoLong', │ │ │ 'row': {'siteID': '1', 'geoLat': '89', 'geoLong': '91'}, │ │ │ 'schema_key': 'min', │ │ │ 'schema_value': 90 │ │ } │ } ]